ProgrammingBlockchain/ProgrammingBlockchain/key_generation/key_generation.md

 ## BIP38 (Part 2) {#bip38-part-2}

-We already looked at using BIP38 to encrypt a key, however this BIP is in reality two ideas in one document.
+We already looked at using BIP38 to encrypt a key.
+However this BIP is in reality two ideas in one document.

-The second part of the BIP, shows how you can delegate Key and Address creation to an untrusted peer.
+The second part of the BIP shows how you can delegate Key and Address creation to an untrusted peer.
 It will fix one of our concerns.

 **The idea is to generate a PassphraseCode to the key generator.
 With this PassphraseCode, they will be able to generate encrypted keys on your behalf, without knowing your password, nor any private key. **